Acetylserotonin O-methyltransferase: Alternative splicing

 The human HOIMT gene is approximately 35 kb in length and contains 9-10 exons.
 The gene can be alternatively spliced to form at least three possible isoforms, although each of these isoforms has the same role in the biosynthesis of melatonin.
 It has also been found that the gene contains multiple promoter regions, an indication that multiple mechanisms of regulation exist.

 Expression in immune cells

 Recent studies found messenger RNA (mRNA) transcripts of the HOIMT gene in B lymphocytes, T helper lymphocytes, cytoxic T lymphocytes, and natural killer lymphocytes in humans.
 This finding, in conjunction with research on alternative splicing of the HOIMT hnRNA, suggests that Hydroxyindole O-methyltransferase (synonym for N- Acetylserotonin O-methyltransferase) plays a role in the human immune system, in addition to its endocrine and nervous system functions.
 In other words, the gene may be expressed in various isoforms in different cells of the body.

 Reactions catalyzed

-In the tryptophan metabolism pathway, N- Acetylserotonin O-methyltransferase catalyzes two separate reactions.
+In one metabolic pathway from tryptophan, N-Acetylserotonin O-methyltransferase catalyzes two separate reactions.

-The first reaction shown (Figure 2) is the reaction of N-acetyl-serotonin to N-acetyl-5-methoxy-tryptamine.
-S-adenosyl-L-methionine is used as a substrate and is converted to S-adenosyl-L-homocysteine.
+The first is the reaction of N-acetylserotonin to melatonin.
+S-adenosyl-L-methionine (SAM) is used as the source of the methyl group and is converted to S-adenosyl-L-homocysteine (SAH).